solliancenet/dp-203-v2/labs/10/README.md

 Workload isolation reserves resources for a workload group.
 Resources reserved in a workload group are held exclusively for that workload group to ensure execution.
 Workload groups also allow you to define the amount of resources that are assigned per request, much like resource classes do.
 Workload groups give you the ability to reserve or cap the amount of resources a set of requests can consume.
 Finally, workload groups are a mechanism to apply rules, such as query timeout, to requests.

-### Create a workload classifier to add importance to certain queries
+### Task 2: Create a workload classifier to add importance to certain queries

 Tailwind Traders has asked you if there is a way to mark queries executed by the CEO as more important than others, so they don't appear slow due to heavy data loading or other workloads in the queue.
 You decide to create a workload classifier and add importance to prioritize the CEO's queries.